Proxmox-Cloud/pve_cloud/docs/bootstrap.md

 ## Bootstrap

-Create a repository for your cloud instance for example company-xyz-cloud and setup your environment:
+Create a git repository for your cloud instance for example company-xyz-cloud and setup your environment:

 * create a venv `python3 -m venv ~/.pve-cloud-venv` and activate `source ~/.pve-cloud-venv/bin/activate`
 * install `pip install ansible==9.13.0`